dhruvrajsinghrathore/hr-smart-screener/README.md

-# Smart Resume Analyzer 🎯
+# HR Smart Screener 🎯

 A modern web application that analyzes resumes against job descriptions using AI and machine learning.
 The app uses a combination of BERT embeddings, LLaMA model, and keyword matching to provide comprehensive resume scoring and analysis.